Space suit: SpaceX suit ("Starman suit")

 In February 2015, SpaceX began developing a space suit for astronauts to wear within the Dragon 2 space capsule.
 Its appearance was jointly designed by Jose Fernandez—a Hollywood costume designer known for his works for superhero and science fiction films—and SpaceX founder and CEO Elon Musk.
 The first images of the suit were revealed in September 2017.
 A mannequin, called "Starman" (after David Bowie's song of the same name), wore the SpaceX space suit during the maiden launch of the Falcon Heavy in February 2018.
 For this exhibition launch, the suit was not pressurized and carried no sensors.

 The suit, which is suitable for vacuum, offers protection against cabin depressurization through a single tether at the astronaut's thigh that feeds air and electronic connections.
 The helmets, which are 3D-printed, contain microphones and speakers.
 As the suits need the tether connection and do not offer protection against radiation, they are not used for extra-vehicular activities.
+The suits are custom-made for each astronaut.

 In 2018, NASA commercial crew astronauts Bob Behnken, and Doug Hurley tested the spacesuit inside the Dragon 2 spacecraft in order to familiarize themselves with the suit.
 They wore it in the Crew Dragon Demo-2 flight launched on 30 May 2020.
 The suit is worn by astronauts involved in Commercial Crew Program missions involving SpaceX.